Find Affordable College Courses

 With a ranking of #10, North Carolina A & T State University did quite well on this year’s best value schools for communication and journalism students.
 NC A&T is a fairly large public school located in the city of Greensboro.

-The average tuition and fees for an in-state undergraduate at NC A&T are $6,733 a year.
+In-state tuition fees for undergraduate students at NC A&T are $6,733 per year.
 After completing their degree, communication and journalism graduates from NC A&T carry an average student debtload of $28,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $201.

 Best Value Communication & Journalism Colleges in the Southeast Region